flipcamp/engagingstudents4/essays/thomas.md

 Working without a score as I describe above can be challenging and even unsettling to students, especially those who are accustomed to confirming what they hear by consulting a score.
 While lead sheets (abbreviated scores) are available for many jazz tunes in such sources as [*The Real Book*](https://openlibrary.org/works/OL7987939W/The_Real_Book), there are many aspects of a performance that are not represented by a lead sheet.
 To explore the extent to which notation reveals temporal structures, we might pair listening to the third movement of [Mozart’s Symphony No. 40](https://youtu.be/TWf7Wo0FncE) with Thelonious Monk’s "[Straight, No Chaser](https://youtu.be/dlu3T26-MFM)."
 Both prominently employ hemiola and metric displacement at the outset, techniques that—once heard—can be confirmed through an examination of the [score](http://imslp.org/wiki/Symphony_No.40_in_G_minor,_K.550_(Mozart,_Wolfgang_Amadeus)) and lead sheet.
 The conflicting 2- and 3-beat layers are easily discovered in the Mozart score (piano reduction), as I show here with brackets:

-**Example 1.** Mozart, Symphony No. 40, mvt.
+**Figure 1.** Mozart, Symphony No. 40, mvt.
 3: brackets delineate the conflicting 2- and 3-beat layers.

 <img src="{{ site.baseurl }}/images/thomas01.png" alt="image" />

 The metric displacement in “Straight, No Chaser,” which results from the manipulation of the primary motive, is similarly discoverable in its lead sheet, assuming that the F–B&#9837; gesture projects an anacrusis-downbeat structure each time it appears (I show this with brackets below).
 The relationship of the irregular melodic line to other musical layers in a given performance is not clearly observable in the lead sheet, however, aside from the shifting alignment of the primary motive against the harmony.

-**Example 2.** Thelonious Monk, “Straight, No Chaser”: brackets delineate the recurring primary motive.
+**Figure 2.** Thelonious Monk, “Straight, No Chaser”: brackets delineate the recurring primary motive.

 <img src="{{ site.baseurl }}/images/thomas02.png" alt="image" />